How to Renew Your Non-Lucrative Visa in Spain (2026)

 4. Fingerprints and Provisional Identification Document

 Following the submission of the required documents and reapplication for your TIE card, fresh registration of your fingerprints is initiated.
-Fingerprinting is mandatory for all foreigners renewing or modifying their non-lucrative visas.
+Fingerprinting is mandatory for all foreigners renewing or modifying their non-lucrative visas, so you need to schedule non-lucrative visa appointments.

 Upon collection of fingerprints, a provisional identification document is issued.
 This document acts as a temporary proof of residency until a new TIE card is issued.